datarootsio/terraform-module-azure-datalake/README.md

 ### PowerShell

 The module uses some workarounds for features that are not yet available in the Azure providers.
 Therefore, you need to have [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) installed.

+### jq
+The module uses jq to extract Databricks parameters during the deployment.
+Therefore, you need to haved [jq](https://stedolan.github.io/jq/download/) installed.

+### Setting Admin Username and password
+You need to set these variables from your CI/CD pipeline or manually during development via the cli:

+terraform plan -var 'sql_server_admin_username = 'SETME' -var 'sql_server_admin_password = SETME'

 ## Sample pipeline